megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 * Add your custom serializer into the map, for example it could be something  like ``customBoxSerializers.put((byte)MY_CUSTOM_BOX_ID, (BoxSerializer) CustomBoxSerializer.getSerializer());``

-* Bind map with custom serializers to your application:
+* Bind map with custom serializers to your application in the app model class:
 ::

  TypeLiteral<HashMap<Byte, Common serializer type>() {})